natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4J%20Phantom%20II.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** Without offensive armament
-** 60 x countermeasures
+* 60 x countermeasures

 Like all naval Phantom models, the F-4J lacks an internal gun and is forced to rely on optional gunpods.
 It does have countermeasures, but they are mounted in compartments on top of the engine nacelles instead of the wing pylon dispensers seen on the F-4E.
-This system has a capacity of only 60 countermeasures instead of 90, which further emphasizes the need of the F-4J to stay out of trouble.
+This system has a capacity of only 60 countermeasures instead of 90, which further emphasizes the need for the F-4J to stay out of trouble.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}